Easy to use

 We purchased the Hamilton Beach 5-Shelf Digital Food Dehydrator so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

-Dehydrated snacks are perfect for on-the-go healthy eaters, outdoor sports enthusiasts, campers, busy parents, and anyone who likes to make their own food.
+Snack dehydrating is perfect for on-the-go eaters, outdoor sports enthusiasts, campers, busy parents, and anyone who likes to make their own food.
 The convenience of owning an appliance like the Hamilton Beach 5-Shelf Digital Food Dehydrator allows you to skip the costly store-bought snacks and, instead, make your own in the comfort of your home—but how well does it really work?

 We decided to take the Hamilton Beach Digital Food Dehydrator for a test run to see if it’s a worthwhile purchase, and here’s how it fared.